 WASHINGTON (October 31, 2013) - Yesterday, Reps.
 Diane Black (R-TN) and Danny Davis (D-IL) introduced the Student and Family Tax Simplification Act.
 The Act simplifies and better targets higher education tax benefits, making it easier for students and families to afford college.

-WASHINGTON (November 5, 2012) — On Thursday, Nov.
-8, The Education Trust will present the 10th Annual Dispelling the Myth Awards to three public schools from across the country that are educating low-income students and students of color to high academic levels regardless of their race, socioeconomic status or zip code.
+WASHINGTON (October 22, 2013) — On Thursday, Oct.
+24, The Education Trust will present the 11th Annual Dispelling the Myth Awards to four public schools from across the country.
+Each of these schools has demonstrated that it is committed to educating students to high academic levels regardless of their race, socioeconomic status or zip code.

 WASHINGTON (October 1, 2013)—The Education Trust, Children's Defense Fund, Democrats for Education Reform, National Center for Learning Disabilities, Teach Plus, and TNTP issued the following statement regarding the federal government shutdown.